On equal-input and monotone Markov matrices: Introduction

 A Markov matrix $M$ is called \emph{embeddable} \cite{Elfving,King,Davies,CFR} if it can be written as $M=\ee^Q$ with a \emph{rate matrix} $Q$, which is a matrix with non-negative off-diagonal elements and vanishing row sums.
 A rate matrix $Q$ is also called a \emph{Markov generator}, or simply \emph{generator}, because $\{ \ee^{t Q} : t \geqslant 0 \}$ is a semigroup of Markov matrices with unit, and is thus a monoid; see \cite{Norris} for general background on Markov chains in continuous time.
 The set of embeddable matrices from $\cM_d$ is denoted by $\emb$.
 A Markov matrix is called \emph{infinitely divisible} \cite{Feller,GMMS} if it has a Markov $n$-th root for every $n\in\NN$, where $\NN$ is the set of positive integers.
 It is a well-known fact \cite[Prop.~7]{King} that a Markov matrix is embeddable if and only if it is non-singular and infinitely divisible; see \cite[Sec.~2.3]{Higham} as well as \cite{Guerry,ER} for related material.
 In the other direction of taking powers, whenever $Q$ is a generator, $M^{}_{\infty}\defeq \lim^{}_{t\to\infty} \ee^{t Q}$ exists, and is an idempotent Markov matrix by \cite[Prop.~2.3{\ts}(3)]{BS}, so $M^{2}_{\infty} = M^{}_{\infty}$.

+The embedding problem goes back to Elfving \cite{Elfving} and became prominent through the foundational paper by Kingman \cite{King}.
+In the two decades following it, many abstract characterisations of embeddable matrices were found and investigated; see \cite{Davies,BS} and references cited there for some of the literature, as well as \cite{HJ,Higham} for various related questions in matrix analysis.
+However, beyond $d=3$, concrete criteria suitable for real-world applications remained elusive, and the interest in the problem diminished somewhat.
+New impetus then came from {theoretical economics and, more recently and quite vigorously, from} bioinformatics, where precisely the embedding problem for $d=4$ is relevant {in phylogenetics}, with significant progress {still being rather fresh}; see {\cite{BS,GMMS,CFR}} and references therein.

+In this context, the inference problem of discretely-observed, continuous-time Markov chains is the starting point, compare \cite{YR}, where natural consistency considerations led to several new results; see \cite{Jeremy} and references therein.
+Of particular relevance, both theoretically and practically, are equal-input matrices \cite{Steel}, which possess a powerful algebraic structure and paved the way to some progress, also beyond this class.
+In fact, it is precisely the systematic use of some standard (and some perhaps not quite so standard) tools from (linear) algebra that unlocks the somewhat stuck embedding problem for progress beyond $d=2$ as needed in the applications.
+It is one goal of this paper to explain some of these techniques in action, by applying them to two particularly important classes of Markov chains.
+This way, we also attempt to convince the reader that stepping a little into algebraic methods can be more than a little profitable.

 To avoid trivial statements, we will generally assume $d\geqslant 2$.
-Let $C \in \Mat (d,\RR)$ have equal rows, each being $(c^{}_{1}, \ldots , c^{}_{d})$, and define $c=c^{}_{1} + \ldots + c^{}_{d}$ as its \emph{parameter sum}.
-A matrix $C$ with $c=1$ and all $c_i\geqslant 0$ is Markov, but of rank~$1$, so $\det(C)=0$ for $d>1$.
+Let $C \in \Mat (d,\RR)$ have equal rows, each being $(c^{}_{1}, \ldots , c^{}_{d})$, and define $c=c^{}_{1} \nts + \ldots + c^{}_{d}$ as its \emph{parameter sum}.
+Such a matrix $C$ is Markov precisely when $c=1$ together with $c_i\geqslant 0$ for all $i$.
+However, it then has rank~$1$, so $\det(C)=0$ for $d>1$.
 For this reason, such matrices $C$ are often of limited interest, for instance in the context of embeddability.
 Instead, consider $M^{}_{C} = (1-c) \one + C$, which is a matrix with each row summing to $1$.
-It is Markov if $c_i\geqslant 0$ and $c \leqslant 1 + c_i$ for all $i$.
-Following \cite{Steel}, we call such Markov matrices \emph{equal-input}, since they describe Markov chains where the probability of a transition $i \to j$, for $i\ne j$, depends on $j$ only.
+Here and below, $\one$ denotes the identity matrix.
+Cleary, $M^{}_{C}$ is Markov if and only if $c_i\geqslant 0$ and $c \leqslant 1 + c_i$ for all $i$.
+Following the much-cited monograph \cite{Steel}, we call such Markov matrices \emph{equal-input}, since they describe Markov chains where the probability of a transition $i \to j$, for $i\ne j$, depends on $j$ only.
+As detailed in \cite{Steel}, see also \cite{BS} and references therein, they constitute an important model class in bioinformatics and phylogenetics.
 All such matrices are of the above form, and the underlying $c$ is called its \emph{summatory parameter}.
 For a given $d$, they form another convex set, which we denote by $\cC_d$; see Lemma~\ref{lem:convex-1} for more.

 A seemingly unrelated concept, at least at first sight, is the following.
 Consider the standard simplex of $d$-dimensional probability vectors,